Marukyu/fmcomposer/README.md

 # Multi platform compatibility
 I chose only cross platform libraries for this project, and added #defines in my code when I called OS-specific functions.
 It should be *relatively* easy to make it work on Linux and MacOS.
 However I lack time for this stuff.
 If someone want to have fun with that, your help is welcome !

+# Compiling the project
+The project compiles fine under Visual Studio 2013.
+You'll need the following libraries :
+- SFML
+- PortAudio
+- LAME

+For the release I modified slightly the SFML library to support file drop, get a crispier font rendering and support a missing keyboard key.
+You should still be able to compile with the official version.